-Orbitsound T12v3 review
+Orbitsound T12v3 full review

 Orbitsound’s T12v3 soundbar creates a pseudo-stereo sound, despite being a single unit.
 The spacial sound isn’t created by digital signal processing, but by the clever layout of speakers within the unit.